Authentication

 Short credential lifetime

-Credentials typically expire within minutes.
+Credentials expire quickly.

 Centralized policy